aboveboardgamers/aboveboardgamers.github.io/aboutus.md

 We are a motley crew of board game enthusiasts with a few goals:

-- Exposing Dubbo to the wonderfully engaging world of board games
+- Introducing Dubbo to the engaging world of board games
 - Nurturing an environment where board gamers can enjoy the hobby
 - Having fun!